join-sigma/sigma-site-on-eleventy/posts/wow-about.md

 ---
-layout: layouts/page.njk
-title: Sigma WoW Classic
+title: About Sigma WoW Classic
-permalink: /wow/index.html
-section: WOW
-date: 2018-01-01
+date: 2021-09-08
-eleventyNavigation:
-  key: WOW
-  parent: Gaming communities
-#   order: 3
+author: Spicewood Foo
-metaDescription:  "In the deep of winter the lone wolf shall perish, it is the pack that survives."
+summary: "In the deep of winter the lone wolf shall perish, it is the pack that survives."
+tags:
+  - wow
+  - about
 ---

 ## Sigma WoW Classic